lonycell/grafana.v7/docs/sources/variables/templates-and-variables.md

 Automatic escaping and formatting can cause problems and it can be tricky to grasp the logic is behind it.
 Especially for InfluxDB and Prometheus where the use of regex syntax requires that the variable is used in regex operator context.
-If you do not want Grafana to do this automatic regex escaping and formatting your only option is to disable the *Multi-value* or *Include All option* options.
+If you do not want ThingSPIN to do this automatic regex escaping and formatting your only option is to disable the *Multi-value* or *Include All option* options.

 ### Value groups/tags